amigazen/unsui/README.md

 ### UniLib3 - The _zafu_ (座蒲)

 **Standard C Library**: UniLib3 is a (WIP) near complete POSIX and C99 standard C library implementation for Amiga and the SAS/C (and soon DICE) compiler.
 It provides many more functions and new versions of functions to extend the SAS/C standard C library, similar to VBCC's PosixLib.
 It does not replace the original SAS/C startup code or sc.lib except where the function prototype has changed since the days of ANSI/C89, in which case UniLib3 provides a new modern version of the same function.
-You could almost says it's an 'unClib'.

-Using UniLib3 it should be possible to port more modern functions as well as taking advantage of C99 improvements such as the memory-safe string functions.
+Using UniLib3 it should be possible to port more modern Unix command line software as well as taking advantage of C99 improvements such as the memory-safe string functions.

-UniLib3 is a new version of original emacs-for-Amiga developer David Gay's BSD compatible unix.lib including the extensions added by Amiga xfig developer Enrico Forestieri, as well as code added in from Irmen de Jong's Amiga Python, and all-new code from amigazen project.
+UniLib3 is a new version of original emacs-for-Amiga developer David Gay's BSD compatible unix.lib including the extensions added by Amiga GhostScript and xfig developer Enrico Forestieri, as well as code added in from Irmen de Jong's Amiga Python, other similar projects and finished off with all-new code from amigazen project.

-Furthermore UniLib3 includes some modern resource tracking and cleanup features to make Amiga software developed with it more stable, and unlike earlier versions makes full use of the latest operating system features.
+Furthermore UniLib3 includes some modern resource tracking and cleanup features to make Amiga software developed with it more stable, and unlike earlier versions of unix.lib makes full use of the latest operating system features.
 Apart from unix.lib, additional popular libraries found on Unix-like systems are also planned for inclusion, collectively forming the _zafu_ for _unsui_.

 In zen buddhism, the _zafu_ (座蒲) is the meditation cushion that provides the foundation for proper posture and balance.
 Just as the zafu supports the practitioner's meditation, UniLib3 serves as a stable base for all software in the runtime environment.